billpg/HashBack/README.md

 ## Checking the verification hash
 The Issuer service performs the same PBKDF2 operation on the JSON request that the Caller performed earlier.
 With both the retrieved verification hash and the internally calculated expected hash, the Issuer service may compare the two strings.
 If they don't match, the Issuer service would make a 400 response to the original POST request complaining that the verification hash doesn't match the request body.
 In this case, they do indeed match and the Issuer is reassured that the Caller is actually Carol.

-Satisfied the request is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with its expiry time.<!--CASE_STUDY_RESPONSE-->
+Satisfied the request is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with when it was issued and its expiry time.<!--CASE_STUDY_RESPONSE-->

 ```
 {
-    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsIiI6ImJpbGxwZy5jb20vbmdneXUifQ.eyJzdWIiOiJjYXJvbC5leGFtcGxlIiwiaXNzIjoic2Fzcy5leGFtcGxlIiwiaWF0IjoxMTExODYzNjAwLCJleHAiOjExMTE4NjcyMDB9.v1MT1qsF_qpYKqKnlXkNJXqUgisweiIr-Tp92MybWjg",
+    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsIiI6ImJpbGxwZy5jb20vbmdneXUifQ.eyJzdWIiOiJjYXJvbC5leGFtcGxlIiwiaXNzIjoic2Fzcy5leGFtcGxlIiwiaWF0IjoxMTExODYzNjAxLCJleHAiOjExMTE4NjcyMDF9.C7PshUwZG6C-6jeDe32vIvx2NCoiyB4CU_oKrMRvzDM",
+    "IssuedAt": 1111863601,
-    "ExpiresAt": 1111867200
+    "ExpiresAt": 1111867201
 }
 ```

 She may now use the issued Bearer token to call the Saas API until that token expires.
-Additionally, the verification hash can be deleted if she so wishes.
+Additionally, the verification hash file can be deleted from the website if she so wishes.

 ## Answers to Anticipated Questions